catalyst/catalyst-flip-button/README.md

 yarn run lint
 ```

-## Docs
+### Docs

 Docs are build with [Polymer](https://www.polymer-project.org/), the [Polymer Build Tool](https://github.com/Polymer/polymer-build) and the [Polymer Analyzer](https://github.com/Polymer/polymer-analyzer).

-Docs will automatically be update on GitLab pages whenever a change is pushed to the master branch.
+Docs will automatically be update on GitLab pages whenever a new release tag is created.

 To build the docs locally, first run the analyzer which will update `./analysis.json`.
 The docs are then built from this file.